Studying the effect of phonon coherence and inflow on hydrogen bond formation in the $[(\mathrm{H}_2\mathrm{O})_2]^m$ cluster: Hydrogen-bonded model

-where $H_{\rm{hyd}}$ is the Hamiltonian describing the transition of a proton between excited and ground states, and this is a micro-vibration. $H_{\rm{dist}}$ is the Hamiltonian describing the simplified displacement of a proton in space, that is, the process by which the proton of one water molecule moves away from or approaches the oxygen atom of another water molecule, and this is a macro-vibration.
-Rotating wave approximation (RWA) is taken into account \cite{Wu2007}. $H_{\rm{hyd}}$ has the following form
+where $H_{\mathrm{hyd}}$ is the Hamiltonian describing the transition of a proton between excited and ground states, corresponding to a micro-vibration. $H_{\mathrm{dist}}$ is the Hamiltonian describing the simplified displacement of a proton in space.
+This corresponds to a macro-displacement, i.e., the mechanism by which the proton of one water molecule either departs from or approaches the oxygen atom of another water molecule.
+The rotating wave approximation (RWA) is taken into account~\cite{Wu2007}. $H_{\mathrm{hyd}}$ has the following form: